 6. Catch a show with a view

-Soak in the skyline views at one of the city’s most most iconic concert venues: Millennium Park.
+Soak in the skyline views at one of the city’s most iconic concert venues: Millennium Park.
 The Millennium Park Summer Music Series features free concerts from national acts and local favorites, appealing to just about everybody’s taste in music.

 In the mood for a movie?
 The Millennium Park Summer Film Series screens free movies under the stars.
 Grab a blanket and a bottle of wine and stake out your spot for blockbusters, indie flicks, family favorites, and more.